reflectoring/reflectoring.github.io/content/blog/2022/2022-01-14-immutables-library.md

 }
 ```

-After putting the `@Value.Default` annotation we can create the logic of how will our title be generated.
+The methods annotated with the `@Value.Default` annotation should then return the default value.

-# Derived and Lazy Attributes
+## Derived and Lazy Attributes

-## Derived Attributes
+### Derived Attributes

-In the [default attributes chapter](#default-attributes), we saw the creation of a default value inside the attribute.
-If we need to create the value from other attributes, we can use `@Value.Derived` annotation:
+If we need to create a default value from other attributes, we can use the `@Value.Derived` annotation:

 ```java

 @Value.Immutable
 abstract class DerivedArticle {